-5. The Tectia SSH Assistant application requires the Rexx runtime or Rexx alternate libraries to execute.
+In the latter case, the Tectia SSH Assistant application requires the Rexx runtime or Rexx alternate libraries to execute.
 The Rexx Alternate Library SEAGALT (for example, FAN140.SEAGALT or IBM.REXX.SEAGALT, etc.), which is shipped as part of z/OS since version 1.9, may be used to satisfy this requirement.
 Make sure that SEAGALT is available in the linklist or in a STEPLIB allocated to your TSO session.